Lesson 1: Salt and light.

 Lesson plan.

-Have the children sit in a circle on the circle time rug.
-Welcome them to class.
+Have another leader invite the children in to sit in a circle on the circle time rug.
+Introduce yourselves.

 Preliminary Discussion — Bible Story Leader